excellalabs/modern-java/README-chapter-07.md

     - Got to here in chapter 7
 - **Today:**

-    - Finish chapter 7 - Spliterator, chapter 8 (Collection API enhancements)
+    - Finish chapter 7 - Spliterator
-- **Next time:** Chapter 9 - Refactoring, testing, debugging with the new constructs
+- **Next time:** chapter 8 (Collection API enhancements), start Chapter 9 - Refactoring, testing, debugging with the new constructs

 ### 7.3.
 Spliterator